 3. Kaipara District Council policies and plans

 Council has a number of its own documents that can and should influence a District Plan review.
-This includes community plans for individual communities, our reserves and open spaces strategy and our bylaws.
-Information on our policies and plans and Community Planning.
+This includes Spatial Plans for individual communities, our reserves and open spaces strategy and our bylaws.
+Information on our policies and plans.

 4. Community views